 There are about 30,000 cherry trees in the area of Yoshino.

 There are four districts with many cherry trees in this area.

 From the lowest district to the highest district, they are Shimo-senbon (下千本, around an altitude of 250 meters), Naka-senbon (中千本, 400 meters), Kami-senbon (上千本, 600 meters) and Oku-senbon (奥千本, 800 meters).

 But, we can see some thousands of cherry trees at one view in each district.

 Of course, the season is in April.

 Each district is at the a different altitude.
-So peak bloom period at each district is also different.

 The lowest Shimo-senbon is in full bloom around the early April, and the highest Oku-senbon is in full bloom in the late April.